Dispossession and Knowledge: Essential Requirements of Adverse Possession

 Drastic changes have been made to the law on Adverse Possession by the 1963 Limitation Act.
 It introduced the words – “when the possession of the defendant becomes adverse to the plaintiff“.

-The ‘knowledge’ required to establish adverse possession is that which is furnished to (or thrust upon) the true owner through the claimant’s open and hostile assertion of title.
-That is, the materials for such knowledge must have been furnished by the claimant’s adverse acts.
+The ‘knowledge’ required to establish adverse possession is that which is brought home to the true owner through the claimant’s positive, open, and hostile acts, sufficient to convey a clear assertion of title adverse to the owner.

 In T. Anjanappa v.
 Somalingappa, 2006-7 SCC 570, it is held as under: